-Our Philosophy Our small family farm produces animal products in a humane and environmentally friendly way.
+Our small family farm produces animal products in a humane and environmentally friendly way.
 We provide our food and fiber animals with a healthy life and a quick humane death.
 We manage our pastures in a sustainable fashion designed to improve soil fertility and the farm environment.

 The fleece is a dark black or reddish black called cuchddu.
 Check out our shop for raw fleeces, washed and carded roving, spun yarn and sturdy hiking socks.